-The cottages are individually fitted with instantaneous gas hot water and water efficient plumbing to minimise emissions and water consumption and heat only the water actually used.
+The cottages are individually fitted with instantaneous gas hot water and water efficient plumbing to minimise emissions and water consumption and heat only the water used.

 The cottages also feature a modern dry composting toilet waste management system.
-Fully sealed, hygienic and odourless alternative to further minimizes the eco footprint of Wanderers Retreat
+Fully sealed, hygienic and an odourless alternative to further minimizes the eco footprint of Wanderers Retreat

 All waste on the site is separated into recycling, waste and compost.
 A worm farm is used to assist in providing additional nutrients to the gardens.

 Wanderers is electric car friendly.
 On a fee for service basis access can be arranged to use our 20amp recharging point.